Tim Heinsz Bow Tie Day

 Bow Tie Day is not unique to the law school.
 On Tim Heinsz Bow Tie Day, many of Tim’s other colleagues in other schools and colleges on this campus, MU administrators, former colleagues now teaching at other law schools, Tim’s former students, and lawyers and judges around the country and the world will also participate.
 It is simply a small way to fondly remember a good father, a good husband, a good scholar, a good teacher, a good dean, but mostly a good friend.

-Annual Tim Heinsz 5K Run/Walk & Annual Jim Devine Dog Walk
+Tim Heinsz 5K, 10K & Jim Devine Dog Walk & Bob Bailey Bike Ride

-The Annual Tim Heinsz Memorial 5K Run/Walk & Annual Jim Devine Dog Walk honors the memory of two of Mizzou Law’s most beloved deans.
+The Annual Tim Heinsz 5K, 10K & Jim Devine Dog Walk & Bob Bailey Bike Ride honors the memory of three of Mizzou Law’s most beloved deans.
 Tim Heinsz served as dean of the MU School of Law and was an avid runner.
-Jim Devine served as assistant dean of the school and was a noted dog lover.
+Jim Devine served as associate dean of the school and was a noted dog lover.
+Bob Bailey was a long-time assistant dean and avid cyclist.
 Proceeds benefit the Timothy J. Heinsz Scholarship Fund.

 Women’s Law Association Auction